Create New Food Opportunities & Donations

 There are some foods you cannot donate, despite all good intentions, because they pose safety concerns.

-A list of food you cannot donate can be found at the bottom of this page.
+A partial list of some food items you cannot donate can be found later on this page.
 You should also contact the pantry you wish to visit before showing up with food they cannot accept.

 Food Must be Kept at the Correct Temperatures for Safe for Donation